[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 """A sample that uses Brave Search API's "AI Summary (Summarizer / AI Answers)" from a VPC

-to get answers (summary + citations) to questions.
+to obtain an answer (summary + citations) to a question.

 Flow (all completed within the same domain api.search.brave.com):